Our Top Ten Tips for a Long and Healthy Life

 Reward you body with lots of fruit, vegetables and fish.
 Go easy on highly processed foods.
 Say no to added salt, added sugar and animal fat.

 Feed your brain by doing something intellectually stimulating ever day.
-Learning new things will keep your brain cells connected.
+Learning new things and engaging in social activities will keep your brain cells connected.

-Know the signs of poor mental health and act on them
+Know the signs of poor physical and mental health

 Find time for the people and activities that you love.
 If you're worried about someone, ask them if they're OK.
 De-stress and embrace the outdoors.

-See your GP for regular screening and, where recommended, vaccinations
+See your GP for regular care and preventive

 She or he will help you manage cancer screening, vaccinations, blood pressure and cholesterol checks, and will refer you to a specialist when necessary.